Retirement Planner Calculator for US Market

 This Retirement Planner Calculator uses a simplified retirement accumulation model.
 It estimates how your retirement savings may grow from today until your planned retirement age based on a starting balance, regular monthly contributions, and a constant annual return assumption.
 Investment growth is modeled with monthly compounding for clarity and repeatability.

 Retirement spending is entered in today’s dollars and then inflation-adjusted to estimate what the same lifestyle may cost at retirement.
 To estimate a “needed nest egg,” the tool divides your inflation-adjusted retirement spending by a user-selected withdrawal rate (often called a safe withdrawal rate).
-This creates a simple benchmark for comparing your projected balance at retirement to an estimated retirement funding target.
+This creates a simple benchmark for comparing your projected balance to an estimated retirement funding target.

 Key limitations: the model does not include market volatility, sequence-of-returns risk, changing contribution levels, employer matching, Social Security claiming strategies, healthcare cost shocks, or taxes unless you explicitly reflect them in your inputs.
 The goal is educational scenario testing, not precise forecasting.